mlange-42/Ark.jl/docs/src/manual/queries.md

 Queries allow to select [Entities](@ref) that have a certain set of [Components](@ref) and to manipulate them.

 Queries are the heart of every ECS and the main reason for its flexibility and performance.
-In Ark, queries are blazing fast and should be used to write game or model logic where possible.
+In Ark, queries are blazing fast and should be used to write the game or model logic where possible.
-For cases where components of a articular entity are required, see section [Accessing components](@ref).
+For cases where components of a particular entity are required, see section [Accessing components](@ref).

 ## Basic queries